dkuodkuo/6401-Simulations/README.md

 [File](files/Ch3Prob18.R)

-The question asks for the probability of a team being the first to win a set number of games, given that their probability of winning individual games is $p$.
+The question asks for the probability of a team being the first to win a set number of games, given that their probability of winning individual games is p.

 Both ```baseball.a()``` and ```baseball.b()``` simulate the probability of a team winning a series of games.
 However, their conditions are slightly different in the sense that: